 If you are a scientist or student of science and technology, you should not stick to a general-purpose distro.
 You can choose a scientific distro to boost up your research or academic stuff.
 But here comes the most confusing part in which distro will be the best.
 Hence we tried out and extensively tested 7 scientific Linux distros that are best in their category and made a list in non-chronological order.
 I hope this will help to find your next daily driver.

 Bio-Linux is a powerful Linux distribution for solving different problems related to bioinformatics.
 Many researchers in the field of biological science vastly depend on this Linux distro.
 It is one of the most cited Linux distributions in different thesis and scientific papers.

 Though it is not based on the most recent version of Ubuntu, you will get a very stable experience.
-This distro was developed by the Centre for Ecology & Hydrology, which is based in the United Kingdom.
-You can install it along with other OS in dual boot method, or even it can be run inside a virtual box.
+This distro was developed by the Centre for Ecology & Hydrology, based in the United Kingdom.
+You can install it along with other OS in the dual boot method, or even it can be run inside a virtual box.
 It has a sister project named CloudBioLinux, which is used for cloud computing in bioinformatics.

 Key features of Bio-Linux

 - Bio-Linux has more than 250 pre-installed tools related to biology and bioinformatics.